piterczak/GlobalLogics/README.md

+1. Make sure to install python 3.9.4 version
+2. Download repository from GIT
+3. Create virtual enviroment in directory with repository (DELETE DOWNLOADED VENV DIRECTORY AND CREATE NEW ONE IN IT'S PLACE)

 To run the project download GIT Repository to your local machine
 1. Navigate to the directory with downloaded repository
 2. Go to GlobalLogics directory